S0urceror/MSX-USB/README.md

 The Usb Keyboard driver connects to Unapi Usb driver and hooks itself to H.CHGE.
 From that moment on it replaces your trusted MSX keyboard by a shiny new USB Keyboard.
 Or a wireless one if you have inserted the appropriate Logitech receiver.

 ## USB Ethernet
-Work has started on the USB Ethernet driver.
-It will use Unapi USB and conforms to the Unapi Ethernet standard.
+The USB Ethernet driver is finished.
+It uses the Unapi USB and conforms to the Unapi Ethernet standard.
 Internestor Lite will then be able to connect and use your USB Ethernet device.
 Please note that currently we only support USB CDC ECM.
 Make sure your Ethernet device supports this.

+All USB Ethernet devices built around the **RTL8153** chipset support USB CDC ECM.
+They usually cost around 20 euro.

+# Installation instructions / downloads
+Check [this page](INSTALL.md) for installation instructions and links to the various binaries that have been developed.

 # Collaboration
 Do you want to help with the development of MSX USB?
 Write drivers for other devices?
 Or contribute in other ways?